JuanetteJohn/docs/guides/wizard.md

 Simply search for the feature you're looking for, and the list of options will filter itself to match your keywords.

 We're always adding new items to the list of options in the wizard.
-If you think we missed something import, just email [support@kumu.io](mailto:support@kumu.io) and let us know!
+If you think we missed something important, just email [support@kumu.io](mailto:support@kumu.io) and let us know!

 <span class="edit-link"><a href="https://github.com/kumu/docs/blob/master/guides/wizard.md" target="_blank"><i class="fa fa-github"></i> edit this page</a></span>